-- 1 Select Window / Preferences / TITAN Preferences / Export.
-An option dialog appears (see Figure 14 Export options in chapter 3.5 Export). - 2 Switch on the option "Refresh tpd file automatically". - 3 Switch on the option "Request new location for the tpds at the first automatic save" if your projects to be automatically saved have not been saved yet or if you want to change the location of your tpds when importing them. - 4 Optionally change the options in the group "Fine tune the amount of data saved about the project" if it is necessary.
-(It is not suggested.)
+- 1. Select Window / Preferences / TITAN Preferences / Export.
+An option dialog appears (see Figure Export options). - 2.
+Switch on the option "Refresh tpd file automatically". - 3.
+Switch on the option "Request new location for the tpds at the first automatic save" if your projects to be automatically saved have not been saved yet or if you want to change the location of your tpds when importing them. - 4.
+Optionally change the options in the group "Fine tune the amount of data saved about the project" if it is necessary.
+(It is not suggested.) - 5.
+Press Apply or OK to save the settings.